 Paddy is the author of 'Our Once and Future Planet: Restoring the World in the Climate Change Century' (Chicago 2013); former Irish Times arts editor and asst. foreign desk editor, now regular contributor to Irish Times Environment Page; Research Associate at Missouri Botanical Garden, Adjunct Senior Lecturer at UCD School of Languages and Literatures; visiting fellowships at University of Iowa, Dartmouth College, and DePaul University, Chicago.

-Orlaith joined the IFNC in November 2019.
-She works as an independent environmental consultant in Dublin, after three years working with the international non-profit, CDP.
+Orlaith spent three years on the IFNC Steering Committee and took over as Executive Coordinator of the Forum in November 2019.
+She currently works as an environmental consultant in Dublin, after spending three years in London with international non-profit, CDP.
 She holds a Masters in Environmental Economics and Policy from Imperial College London and a BA in European Studies from Trinity College Dublin.
 Previously, she worked on policy and public affairs at the Dublin Chamber of Commerce.